You don't read The Drum. You listen to it.

-Each of The Drum's ten annual issues brings you new literature you can weave into your daily life.
+Each of The Drum's quarterly issues brings you new literature you can weave into your daily life.
 Listen online or download the audio to listen to on your mp3 player and/or to share with up to five friends.
 Use our tags to choose a story as long as a dog-walk, or an essay that will last you for your ride to work.
 You can send a friend a humor piece to lighten her day, or you can pass on a serious piece to spark discussion.

 If you're visiting The Drum on an iPhone or iPod, you can listen to audio simply by tapping the play button for a particular file.
 To store an audio file on your iPod or iPhone, you'll need to download the audio to your computer before importing it into your iTunes library.

 For more information about The Drum, go to our FAQ.top

 Our Story Badges

 Use our handy badge system to find a story that's just right for you--or to send to a friend.

 MEDIUM: under 20 minutes